The Dr. Robert and Lena Lewenson Center

 The Illinois Eye Institute is involved in numerous community outreach programs to support the needs of citizens throughout Chicagoland and beyond.

 ICO has established a Community Advisory Board that includes representatives from local organizations, schools, churches who gather as needed to discuss community-related information.
 Pilgrim Baptist Church, the Mid-South Planning & Development Commission, the Greater Chicago Neighborhoods, the Near South Planning Board, and Olivet Baptist Church are just a few of the organizations that participate.

 Developmental Disabilities Service

 The DDS is committed to serving developmentally disabled patients with the fullest extent of services possible, as well as training future doctors to meet the multiple eye and vision care needs of special populations.
-Services are provided at the IEI and at the Neumann Family Services.
-IEI faculty and students also coordinate and participate each year in the provision of vision and eye health screenings as well as eyewear for Special Olympians.
+Services are provided at the IEI.
+Faculty and students also coordinate and participate each year in the provision of vision and eye health screenings as well as eyewear for Special Olympians.

 Illinois School for the Visually Impaired

 Twice a year, IEI faculty and residents travel to Jacksonville, Ill., to provide low vision services to the children at the Illinois School for the Visually Impaired.
 The Lions Club provides children with any low vision devices required to assist them with their education and daily activities.

 The InfantSEE initiative of the American Optometric Association ensures that eye and vision care becomes an integral part of infant wellness to improve a child’s quality of life.
 Comprehensive infant eye assessments are provided as a public health service within the first year of life at no cost to the patient/family.